Desulfo/AboutMe/README.md

 npm start
 ```

-If site didn't open automaticly in your browser you can acces it here: [http://localhost:3000](http://localhost:3000)
+If site didn't open automatically in your browser you can access it here: [http://localhost:3000](http://localhost:3000)

 ## Status

-_In Progress_
+_Finished_

 ## Future

-- add linkedin and messenger link
-- add more projects :)
+- keeping up to date :)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).